 Maybe this is an obvious suggestion but if your blog traffic is now, it might be time to start creating new and engaging content.
 Write down all your content ideas and plan out when you are going to create and publish it.
 Go onto Pinterest to find new content ideas.
 You could also have a look at older posts you have shared, these might give you some ideas for new and related content.
 Then you can add those all-important internal links which we spoke about earlier.

 7. Write Trending Posts

 Sometimes to increase your blog traffic, you need to get on board with what’s trending.
 Writing seasonal content, such as “how to get organised for Christmas” or “How to prepare for the New Year” can help to bring in extra traffic during different times of the year.

 8. Share Posts on Your Social Accounts

 Is your blog traffic low?
-Which tip will you be implementing first?
+Which tip will you be trying first?
 Comment below!

 Planning out my blog content for the month has been such a massive help & gives me the time to work on more things like ” keyword research” and “optimizing old posts” in my free time.
 As a new blogger, thanks for the great tips!